 The Potential of Partnership

 Alejandro Renjifo founded Fairfield Trading in 2002 and is Parlor's export partner in Acevedo, Colombia.
-Renjifo studied International Trade at the London School of Economics and worked as an economist with the Federación Nacional de Cafeteros de Colombia (FNC) from 1979 to 1981.
+Renjifo studied International Trade at the London School of Economics and worked as an economist with the Federación Nacional de Cafeteros de Colombia (FNC) from 1979 to 1981 and the International Coffee Organization from 1983 to 1989.
 Prior to launching Fairfield, Renjifo resumed work at the FNC as its Vice President of Specialty Coffees with a mission to build direct supply chain relationships for Colombian coffee farmers.

-Maria Barcelia's story mirror the struggle of most coffee farmers in Columbia and across the world over.
-During her first five year as a coffee farmer, she reviewed a very low price for her production which was heavily influenced by a far away commodities market.
+Maria Bercelia's story mirrors the struggle of most coffee farmers in Colombia and across the world over.
+During her first five years as a coffee farmer, she received a very low price for her production which was heavily influenced by a far away commodities market.
 Her earnings were barely enough to pay her pickers and cover her basic needs.
-At the end of each harvest, she has nothing left to reinvest in her newly established farm.
+At the end of each harvest, she had nothing left to reinvest in her newly established farm.

 Despite the challenges, Maria and her family were driven to succeed in their work.
 Though they were overwhelmed and lacked access to loans from the cooperative which bought their coffee, the family's positive attitude and strong work ethic fueled their collective determination.
 Seeking guidance, Maria followed advice from a neighbor, Ciro Lugo, to sell her coffee outside of the cooperative system to an exporter who would champion her coffee.
 That's when we met.

-During my first visit to her farm.
-I notices the family's strongwomen will and spirit immediately.
-Unfortunately, their progress was hampered by poor infrastructure: the roof of her drying deck was filled with holes, and Maria had to continuously move off to protect each lot from the constant drizzle of rainwater leaking through.
+During my first visit to her farm, I noticed the family's strong will and spirit immediately.
+Unfortunately, their progress was hampered by poor infrastructure: the roof of her drying deck was filled with holes, and Maria had to continuously move coffee to protect each lot from the constant drizzle of rainwater leaking through.